Home » European Cuisine » Hjónabandssæla (Icelandic Rhubarb Cake)

 Hjónabandssæla (Icelandic Rhubarb Cake)

-Iceland’s favourite cake, known as hjónabandssæla, is a sweet oat-and-rhubarb dessert that translates to “happy marriage cake.”
+Iceland’s favourite cake, known as Hjónabandssæla, is a sweet oat-and-rhubarb dessert that translates to “happy marriage cake.”
 Packed with sticky rhubarb jam and topped with oat crumble, this cheerful cake is an ode to wedded bliss.
-Egg-free, dairy-free, and 100% vegan.
-Perfect for Valentine’s Day, or really any day of the year because of how easy it is to make!
+Egg-free, dairy-free, and plant-based.
+Perfect for Valentine’s Day, or really any day of the year because it’s so easy to make!

 History & Origins